RobRR/average-loi-prem-div-att/README.md

 * **The benefit:** Each graph now resizes perfectly to fit that specific stadium.
 Smaller grounds like Drogheda zoom in on their 2,500 max capacity, while larger venues like Shamrock Rovers can scale up past 10,000.
 You can finally see the real weekly ups and downs for every team.
 ---

-## 🛠️ Data Processing & Layout Rules
+## 🛠️ Data processing & layout rules

-The underlying scripts handle your visualization processing through three specific phases:
+The underlying scripts handle your visualisation processing through three specific phases:

 ### 🛠️ Key dashboard features

 #### 1. Dynamic headers
-* **The Design:** Instead of cluttering the charts with messy text labels, the code automatically calculates each team's average attendance.
+* **The design:** Instead of cluttering the charts with messy text labels, the code automatically calculates each team's average attendance.
-* **The Benefit:** It bakes these averages straight into the team name headers (e.g., `Bohemians (Avg: 4,228)`), keeping the actual graphs completely clean.
+* **The benefit:** It bakes these averages straight into the team name headers (eg: `Bohemians (Avg: 4,228)`), keeping the actual graphs completely clean.

 #### 2. Timeline tracking
 * **The Design:** Matches are plotted left-to-right in the exact chronological order they were played.